ycnnn/lab_automation/Keithley/README.md

 **Python script to automate semiconductor parameter analysis with Keithley 2450 SMUs**

+⚠️ Important!
+Make sure you always turn off all SMUs after you finish operations using this script.
+You can trun SMUs on again for other codes uploaded in this repository.

 Prerequisites:
 - Two Kiethley 2450 series source-measure-units (SMUs).
 - A RJ45 LAN crossover cable.